Teletherapy: Definitions and Descriptions

 How does teletherapy work?

 Have you used any type of video calling on your cell phone?
-Then you know how the foundation of live video works in teletherapy!
+Then you know how the foundation of live video works!
 Teletherapy sessions are identical to face-to-face sessions, except, instead of in person, you’re on a two-way video call.